shahbaz4595/grinding-leetcode-with-javascript/README.md

-# JavaScript Leetcode Coding Chanllenges
+# JavaScript Leetcode Coding Challenges

 This repository contains Leetcode problems and their solutions in JavaScript.
 The repository is for education purpose and it's being maintained by [Shahbaz Khan](https://www.shahbazkhan.in)